We're losing our trees! Please enforce and update Seattle's Tree Protection Ordinance.

 As recommended by the Seattle Urban Forestry Commission and 33 citizen groups who signed the Coalition for a Stronger Tree Ordinance letter of recommendations to the Mayor and City Council, move forward now to update and strengthen our current ordinance.
 We also support the recommendations as summarized in the July 11, 2018 recommendation of the Seattle Urban Forestry Commission:

 "The Commission urges you to require that SDCI immediately start enforcing SMC 25.11.090 as outlined in 25.11.100.
-We also urge you to include the spirit of provision SMC 25.11.090 in the next iteration of the tree code and all supplemental documentation related to the new code, stressing the importance of identifying existing trees; discouraging removal of large and exceptional trees; keeping track of preservation/removals/replacement; replanting trees on site, when possible; and establishing a fee-in-lieu to fund tree protection and planting.
+We also urge you to include the spirit of provision SMC 25.11.090 in the next iteration of the tree code and all supplemental documentation related to the new code, stressing the importance during development of identifying existing trees; discouraging removal of large and exceptional trees; keeping track of preservation/removals/replacement; replanting trees on site, when possible; and establishing a fee-in-lieu to fund tree protection and planting across the city.